Terms & Conditions

 Complaints about obvious errors can only be accepted if they are reported to us in writing immediately after the service has been provided or the translation has been handed over; complaints about hidden errors can only be accepted if they are reported to us in writing immediately after their discovery.
 If the client does not notify us in writing of an obvious or hidden error within 7 days, the translation or service provided shall be deemed accepted and in accordance with the contract.
 In this case, the client waives all claims to which he may be entitled due to possible erros in the translation or the service provided.

-Should the client notify us of an objectively existing error within the stated periods, we reserve the right to rectify it.
+Should the client notify us of an objectively existing error within the stated periods, we reserve the right to rectify it we reserve the right to rectify the error up to two times in accordance with Section 439 (3) of the German Civil Code (BGB).
 The claim for rectification must be asserted by the client with precise specification of the error.
-If a rectification is demonstrably unsuccessful, the client has the right to a reduction.
+If a rectification is demonstrably unsuccessful, the client has the right to a reduction in price in accordance with Section 638 of the German Civil Code (BGB).
 Other claims, including claims for compensation due to non-performance, are excluded.
 Liability is limited to the value of the respective order.
 We shall only be held liable in cases of gross negligence and intent.
 Damage caused by computer failures and transmission faults during email delivery or by viruses shall not be classified as gross negligence.
 We take precautions against such damage by means of anti-virus software.
 Liability in the event of slight negligence shall apply exclusively in the event of a breach of primary obligations.

 We undertake to maintain confidentiality about all facts that become known to us in connection with an activity performed for the client.
 In the case of electronic transmission of data and texts between us and the client, we cannot guarantee absolute protection of business and information secrets and other confidential information, as we cannot rule out the possibility of unauthorised third parties accessing the transmitted data.
 The obligation to maintain confidentiality continues to exist even after termination of the cooperation.